Emmotes/ic_spoilers/docs/ellywick.md

     "id": 2029,
     "flavour_text": "",
     "description": {
         "desc": "Ellywick draws a random card from the Deck of Many Things after every 25th enemy kill or after 60 seconds, whichever comes first.
 She can draw up to 5 cards at once and most duplicate card effects stack multiplicatively.
-Cards are discarded when she uses her ultimate ability, Call Of The Feywild.^^$ellywick_deck_of_many_things_desc"
+Cards are discarded when she uses her ultimate ability, Call Of The Feywild.", "post": {
+            "conditions": [
+                {
+                    "condition": "not static_desc",
+                    "desc": "^^$ellywick_deck_of_many_things_desc"
+                }
+            ]
+        }
     },
     "effect_keys": [
         {